hackergrrl/git-ssb-intro/README.md

 $ npm install --global git-ssb
 ```

-You can now run `git-ssb` (or `git ssb`) from the command line now and get a feel for the sorts of things it can do.
+You can now run `git-ssb` (or `git ssb`) from the command line and get a feel for the sorts of things it can do.

 **NOTE** - You need to make sure you are running a scuttlebot server when executing git-ssb commands.
 You can run one standalone, but the simplest way is to just run Patchwork.